unlock-protocol/unlock/unlock-protocol-com/blog/new-filters-members-page.md

 ---
-title: Members page Filters
+title: Members Page Filters
 subTitle: A new way to filter keys in the members page
 authorName: Kalidou Diagne
 publishDate: September 8, 2022
-description: Unlock introduce a new set of filters to improve search experience.
+description: Unlock introduces a new set of filters to improve the search experience.
 image: /images/blog/new-filters-members-page/filter-overview.png
 ---

-Our Members page is now improved with more specific filters, which make finding specific memberships much easier.
+Our Members page is now improved with more specific filters, which makes finding specific memberships much easier.
-We have introduced filters that let you find specific memberships by `owner`, `toked id`, `check-in time`, `type of expiration`, and `email`.
+We have introduced filters that let you find specific memberships by `owner`, `token id`, `check-in time`, `type of expiration`, and `email`.

 ### Filter selection